caph1993/caph-docs/readme.md

 For instance if we run ```caph.parse`hello ${caph.parse`<span>my</span>`} world`;```, the outer parser has to figure out that the inner output is inline, even though the inner element is a `vDom` and not a `AstNode` because it was already parsed by, say, `preact`.

 ---

 I need to make the parser iterative and constructive if I want to simplify the stop-on-error feature.
 The constructor will just catch and return the tree constructed so far.

+DONE!

 ---